ArtiPedia/blog-v3/_posts/2017-02-25-jekyll-instant-search.md

 {:toc}

 Currently, I'm using google custom search engine which does a pretty good job but it doesn't fetch posts while I'm typing like how the actual google.com does.
 I might change this in the future but for now I'm keeping it.
-To be honest, I'm get a little revenue from adsense whenever it shows ads above search results.
+To be honest, I'm getting a little revenue from adsense whenever it shows ads above search results.

 ## Why a Jekyll blog needs search option?